taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/deploy-a-contract.md

    ```
    Note: Remove "<" and ">" from <YOUR_PRIVATE_KEY>

-We are using the `--legacy` flag because EIP-1559 is currently disabled on Taiko.
-We have plans to re-enable it in the future.
+We're using the `--legacy` flag because EIP-1559 is currently disabled on Taiko.
+We've plans to re-enable it in the future.

 You can use the block explorer to verify that the contract was deployed: https://l2explorer.a1.taiko.xyz/